Eric is a former football player, former youth football coach, and lifelong student of the game.

 Penalties in Football

-When the yellow flag hits the turf in an NFL football game you know somebody has broken the rules, but understanding exactly what's gone wrong can be a little bewildering.
+When the yellow flag hits the turf in an NFL football game, you know somebody has broken the rules.
+However, understanding exactly what's gone wrong can be a little bewildering.
 Football sometimes seems like a game of contradictions and intentionally confusing terminology.